Cloud-SPAN/cloud-admin-guide-1-setting-work-environments/index.md

 The Bash shell scripts that automatically manage multiple AWS instances will be referred to as the "Scripts" from now on.

 We have successfully run the Scripts on:
-- a **Linux machine** using the **terminal** program configured to run the Bash shell
+- Linux terminals that run the Bash shell.
+- Windows Git Bash terminals  --- see the [Setup](../setup) section.
+- Mac terminals that run the Bash shell or the Zsh shell --- for both, Bash must be installed or updated to version 5.0 or higher, see the [Setup](../setup) section.
-- the **AWS CloudShell**, a Linux terminal configured likewise that is hosted on AWS and is used through the browser.
+- the **AWS CloudShell** terminal, a Linux terminal that runs the Bash shell by default.
+AWS CloudShell is hosted on AWS and is used through the browser.

-We **have not tested** the Scripts with other shells, or on MacOS or Windows using the Git Bash program.
-The course does not cover such compatibility or configuration issues.

-The Scripts make use of the **AWS Command Line Interface** (AWS CLI), a software tool that enables you to interact with AWS through **commands** that can be run either in the **terminal** or within **shell scripts**.
+The Scripts make use of the **AWS Command Line Interface** (AWS CLI), a software tool that enables you to interact with AWS through **commands** that can be run either within **shell scripts** or in any of those **terminals** above (and others).
 The Scripts run the AWS CLI to make requests to manage (create, allocate, ..., and delete) AWS services such as instances, storage, domain names, etc. For such requests to be successful, the **AWS CLI** and the target **AWS account**, wherein services will be managed, **must be properly configured**.

 # Overview
 This lesson will guide you to:
 - create your AWS account.
 - configure your AWS account for daily work, including **enabling access with the AWS CLI**.
-- configure your Linux terminal environment with the Scripts and the AWS CLI, the AWS CLI configured to manage resources within your AWS account --- you can use either of these environments or both:
+- configure your **terminal environment** with the Scripts and the AWS CLI, the AWS CLI configured to manage resources within your AWS account.\
-  - a Linux machine
-  - the AWS CloudShell
+Your terminal environment can use any of the terminals listed above.

 ### Your AWS account
 Episodes 1 and 2 provide the instructions to create and configure your AWS account.

-Note that we organised the instructions in all episodes (4 episodes in lesson 1 and 4 in lesson 2) assuming that you are going to **create and use your own** AWS account, and hence you have full permissions to configure it as instructed in the course --- we refer to such an account as an AWS **personal account**.
+We organised the instructions in all episodes (4 episodes in lesson 1 and 4 in lesson 2) assuming that you are going to **create and use your own** AWS account, and hence you have full permissions to configure it as instructed in the course --- we refer to such an account as an AWS **personal account**.

 However, **you can use an existing AWS account** you have access to.
 Throughout the course, where relevant, we point out what "extra" you may need to do to configure your account as required to run the Scripts.